gallard28/DataSciEnv/.history/CreatePostgreSQLServer_20200629143855.md

 I will edit the `pg_hba.conf` file and map the IP addresses I added in the firewall to the databses I want them to access.

 You can use `nano` or `vi` as text editors for this step.
 You need to add the non-commented code for each db and IP address combo.
-If you are using `vi`, then insert using `i`, escape insert usinng the `esc`-key, and save/quit using `:wq`.

 ```zsh
 # Put your actual configuration here